It's not just a holiday, it's a discovery

-The Anambas Archipelago is a scattered Indonesian territory in the South China Sea.
-Sandwiched between Peninsular Malaysia to its west and Borneo to its east, the Anambas area comprises more than 230 islands of varying sizes.
+The Anambas Archipelago is a secluded Indonesian territory sandwiched between Peninsular Malaysia to its west and Sarawak to its east.

-Remote and blessed with stunning landscapes and seascapes, Anambas has been ranked a top five tropical island paradise in Asia by CNN.
+Remote and blessed with stunning landscapes and seascapes, Anambas has been ranked a top tropical island sanctuary in Asia by CNN.
 Yet, you'll be forgiven for never having heard of it before.
 Very few have.